The Four Horsemen (song)

-"The Four Horsemen" is the hit single and most famous song on the concept album 666 by the psychedelic rock band Aphrodite's Child.
+"The Four Horsemen" is a song from the concept album 666 by the psychedelic rock band Aphrodite's Child, considered the album's most renowned track.
 It has received regular airplay on AOR stations since its release in 1972.
-Like its album, the song is based on The Book of Revelation.
+Like the album, the song is based on the Book of Revelation.

 Background

-666 was created as a concept album, telling the story of Revelation, the Apocalypse of John.
-That book of the Bible that was an attack on the tyranny of the Roman empire at the time it was written, and the album goes through a number of famous passages and themes, including the Whore of Babylon (Rome), The Beast (Nero) and, in this case, the Four Horsemen of the Apocalypse.
+666 was created as a concept album retelling the story of the Book of Revelation, the Apocalypse of John, the book of the Bible that attacked on the tyranny of the Roman Empire at the time it was written, and the album goes through a number of famous passages and themes, including the Whore of Babylon (Rome), The Beast (Nero), and, in this case, the Four Horsemen of the Apocalypse.

-The song's lyrics mostly paraphrasing the text of Revelation 6.
+The song's lyrics mostly paraphrase the text of Revelation 6.
 The song's structure is marked by a dynamic contrast, with Roussos singing over an echoed keyboard drone and wind chimes in the verses, and the chorus containing traditional rock instrumentation highlighted by Sideras' drumming.
 The song culminates in a two-minute wah guitar solo by Koulouris over heavy drumming by Sideras and a repeated "fa fa fa" background chant by Roussos.